nmercer/echo-python/README.md

 # echo-python

-Amazon Echo Todo List API For Python
+Amazon Echo Todo/Shopping List API For Python

 ### Basics
 This works off adding things to your todo list or shopping list.
 It returns None if you have not said anything new.
 It returns the string of what you said if you did say something new, like "Turn Off Lights".